Enriched purity and presentability in Banach spaces: Model theory

 \section{Model theory}

-Pure morphisms in locally finitely presentable categories have a model-theoretic characterization as morphisms elementary w.r.t. positive-primitive formulas (see \cite[5.15]{AR1}).
+Pure morphisms in locally finitely presentable categories have a model-theoretic characterization as morphisms elementary with respect to positive-primitive formulas (see \cite[5.15]{AR1}).
 We will prove an analogical result for Banach spaces.
 The needed logic is closely related to the logic of positive bounded formulas (see \cite{H} and \cite{I}).

 Let $L$ be the language consisting of a binary operation symbol $+$, a nullary ope\-ration symbol $0$ and unary operation symbols $r\cdot-$ where $r$ is a rational complex number.
 Moreover, for every rational number $M$, we have a unary relation symbol $\pa-\pa\leq M$.
 Terms are given in a usual way using operation symbols.
 Atomic formulas are either $t_1=t_2$ where $t_1$ and $t_2$ are terms or $\pa t\pa\leq M$.
 The notation $\varphi(x_1,\dots,x_n)$ for an atomic formula means that all variables in $\varphi$ are among $x_1,\dots,x_n$.